chrislazo22/fitness-app/README.md

 PW: asdfasdf

 ## To Do
-- Created new page for workouts
+- Create new page for workouts
 -   admin/workout/new
 - Finish all CRUD stuff for workouts page